Matheus-Pombeiro/my-academic-projects/README.md

 # my-academic-projects
  Check list of my academic projects with links

-Projects in HTML, CSS, Tailwind and SCSS
+Projects using HTML, CSS, Tailwind and SCSS

 <a href="https://matheus-pombeiro.github.io/alura-spa">Alura Spa</a>